Arnan Panaligan

 Arnan Capulong Panaligan (born January 21, 1962) is a Filipino lawyer and politician.
 He has served as the representative for Oriental Mindoro's 1st congressional district since 2022 as part of the local Mindoro Bago Sarili party.
-He had previously served as the Mayor of Calapan from 2013 to 2022, having previously been mayor from 1995 to 2004.
+He had previously served as the mayor of Calapan from 2013 to 2022, having previously been mayor from 1995 to 2004.
 He was also the Governor of Oriental Mindoro from 2004 to 2010.

 Early career

-Panaligan was born in Calapan, Oriental Mindoro on January 21, 1962, to Leandro and Araceli Panaligan.
-He studied at Holy Infant Academy before attending Ateneo De Manila University where he studied law.
-He also studied at Divine Word College of Calapan.
+Arnan Panaligan was born on January 21, 1962, in Calapan, Oriental Mindoro, to Leandro and Araceli Panaligan.
+He completed his elementary and high school education at Holy Infant Academy, then pursued his undergraduate studies at the Divine Word College of Calapan.
+He later earned his law degree from Ateneo de Manila University.

-After qualifying for the bar in 1987, Panaligan worked as a legal researcher at the Supreme Court, as well as a technical assistant at the House of Representatives Electoral Tribunal (HRET).
+After passing the bar examination in 1987, Panaligan began his legal career as a legal researcher at the Supreme Court of the Philippines.
+He also served as a technical assistant at the House of Representatives Electoral Tribunal (HRET).

 Political career

 Local Politics

 Panaligan's political career began when he was elected Mayor of Calapan in 1995.

 Under his tenure, Calapan underwent major transformations.
 Panaligan oversaw various infrastructure enhancements, including the development of concrete roads and schools in rural areas.
 He also issued health insurance programmes to low-income houses.
 He also successfully attracted external investors to the city.

 In 2004, Panaligan ran for vice governor of Oriental Mindoro as the running mate of the then-incumbent governor Bartolome Marasigan.
 The ticket would win the election, with Panaligan being sworn in on June 30, 2004.